Girv98/asca-rust/doc/doc.md

 ## Environment Sets

 It can be necessary to check for multiple environmental matches in a single pass.
-This is especially true of exception clauses or in some cases, propagation.
+This is especially true of exception clauses and, in some cases, propagation.
 For example, in the English 'Great Vowel Shift', /uː/ does not shift if it is followed by a labial consonant, or preceded by /j/.
 Representing this normally would be rather tricky as, in this case, consecutive environments would override each other: